What Is PCOS | Relation Between Intermittent Fasting And PCOS | Is Intermittent Fasting Good For PCOS

 Intermittent fasting has shown promising results when it comes to weight loss.
 It has also become a popular method of managing weight and many other PCOS symptoms in recent years.
 However, there is still a debate on whether intermittent fasting is good for PCOS or not.
 This article will look at what researchers have said and find the connection between PCOS and intermittent fasting.

 What Is PCOS?

 PCOS or polycystic ovary syndrome is a prevalent endocrine disorder.
 PCOS affects women all around the world.
-It mainly involves the hormone levels, and females suffering from PCOS will produce more androgen than needed.
+It mainly involves the hormone levels, and females suffering from PCOS will produce more androgen than needed, creating hormonal imbalances.

-PCOS is also related to weight gain in women and other symptoms such as delayed/missed menstrual period, unusual hair growth on the face and the body, pigmentation in various areas of the body, female patterned baldness, hair loss, and much more.
-If not treated in the long run, PCOS can also lead to chronic heart disease and diabetes.
+PCOS is also related to weight gain in women and other symptoms such as delayed/missed menstrual cycle, irregular periods, unusual hair growth on the face and the body, pigmentation in various areas of the body, female patterned baldness, hair loss, and much more.
+If not treated in the long term, PCOS can also lead to chronic heart disease and diabetes.

 PCOS is a syndrome that means that the person suffering from it will show a group of symptoms.
 The diagnosis of PCOS is difficult as there are no definitive clinical symptoms.
 However, people who have PCOS may have two of the following three symptoms:

 - High levels of androgen in blood and hair growth on the face, belly, chest, and upper thigh

 - Presence of cysts in one or both ovaries